coppertop-bones/coppertop/PLANNING.md

 SEQUENCE

 v0.2
-- no uber, import working as described without _
 - interpreter working for the two failing tests - which implies the list based stack is working?
-- jupyter workbooks working
 - solicit feedback and code review

 v0.3